laricoDGT/lstyle/docs/margin.md

 The margin CSS property sets the margin area on all four sides of an element.

-The padding CSS shorthand property sets the padding area on all four sides of an element at once.

 **Values** → 0, 8, 16, 24, 32, 40, 48, 56, 64

 _Values converted "px" to → "rem"_